 One of the biggest compliments I get when teachers enter my room is usually my classroom organization.
 I’m honestly not so sure how this came to be, because as a little girl…my bedroom was a disaster!
-I think it’s because both my parents are organized people, so they continued to teach and model that for me.
+Both my parents are organized people, so they continued to teach and model that for me.
 I can vividly remember my mom saying…everything needs a place.
-I take that saying seriously in my classroom organizing.
+It’s something take that saying seriously in my classroom organizing.

 We have SO many things we have to organize in the classroom!

 - Student supplies